Richmondshire, England, United Kingdom

 About Richmond Castle

-Today visitors can explore the castle’s ruins as well as viewing the interactive exhibition detailing the history of the fortress and taking in the stunning views of the surrounding countryside.
+Nonetheless, the castle boasts more surviving 11th-century architecture than any other castle in England.
+Today, managed by English Heritage, visitors can explore the castle’s ruins as well as viewing the interactive exhibition detailing the history of the fortress and taking in the stunning views of the surrounding Yorkshire Dales.

 After the Norman Conquest of 1066, the new rulers of England set about establishing their power by building imposing fortresses.
 While the exact date is unknown, Richmond Castle was likely founded in the 1070s by Count Alan Rufus ‘the Red’ of Penthièvre, granted land by William in return for his service during the Battle of Hastings.